 A few weeks have passed “in-universe” but we start pretty much where we left off, with Frodo and Gandalf discussing the more delicate details of the coming quest.
 “The Shadow Of The Past” was for grand pronouncements but you really need some firmer directions before things can kick off properly.
-But even now, with Gandalf pushing Frodo out the door, it’s still very vague.
-The Elvish sanctuary of Rivendell, well-remembered from Bilbo’s time there in The Hobbit, is the set target: but that’s essentially on the other side of the continent as far as Middle-Earth is concerned, and marking that as the destination without further detail is as pointless as Google Maps telling me to ”just walk” to Ankara.
+But even now, with Gandalf pushing Frodo out the door, it’s still very vague: “‘As for where I am going,’ said Frodo, ‘it would be difficult to give that away, for I have no clear idea myself, yet.’”
+The sanctuary of Rivendell, well-remembered from Bilbo’s time there in The Hobbit, becomes the set target: Frodo will walk in Bilbo’s footsteps, at least for a while.

 The character of Merry gets a bit more time in these sections, along with some other minor hobbits that will play a part in the next few chapters, especially “Fatty” Bolger, his only character trait so far being that he’s, well, fat.
 We’ll get more on Merry in a few chapters, but for now he’s barely indistinguishable from Fatty.
 It’s a far cry from the hobbit who’ll be charging with the Rohirrim at the Pelennor Fields, but Rome wasn’t built in a day.
 We get a nice scene of Frodo having his last meal/party in Bag End with his closer friends, among them Pippin, who also gets his proper introduction in this scene, having been namedropped and little more in the last chapter.